Smoked Cream Cheese

 My favorite seasoning I’ve tried so far is the Cajun Seasoning that you’ll see pictured throughout this post.
 The spicy seasoning, paired with the smoky flavor and creamy cheese is a match made in heaven!
 It’s awesome as an appetizer served with crackers, veggies or a sliced baguette.

-You can also try seasoning the cream cheese with Everything Bagel Seasoning, then spreading the smoked cream cheese on your bagel for breakfast.
+You can also try seasoning the cream cheese with Everything Bagel Seasoning.
+Spread the smoked cream cheese on your bagel for breakfast.
 Now this is what I call a breakfast of champions!

 Table of contents